awesomeahi95/se-challenge-payroll/README.md

 <br>

 - What design decisions did I make when designing your models/entities?
-    * I expanded the original time report CSV table structure with a ```report_id``` that I extracted from the CSV name as well as a incremented index
+    * I expanded the original time report CSV table structure with a ```report_id``` that I extracted from the CSV file name and an incremental index for entries
     * I used SQLite as it requires no installation or configuration, to keep the app lite
-    * I stuck with the unviersal company practice of keeping the ```employee_id``` as a String as opposed to an Integer which might traditionally be used for a number numerical index
+    * I stuck with the universal company practice of keeping the ```employee_id``` as a String (as opposed to an Integer that may traditionally be used for a numerical index)

 - How did I separate any concerns in my application?
     * I went for a high level of separation of concerns so the API is not as modular as it could be: